mariadb-operator/mariadb-operator/docs/BACKUP.md

 ```

 Also, to avoid situations where `mysql.global_priv` is unreplicated, all the entries in that table must be managed via DDLs.
 This is the recommended approach suggested in the [Galera docs](https://galeracluster.com/library/kb/user-changes.html).
 There are a couple of ways that we can guarantee this:
-- Use the `rootPasswordSecretKeyRef`, `username` and `passwordSecretKeyRef` to create the root and initial user respectively.
+- Use the `rootPasswordSecretKeyRef`, `username` and `passwordSecretKeyRef` fields of the `MariaDB` CR to create the root and initial user respectively.
 This fields will be translated into DDLs by the image entrypoint.
-- Rely the [`User`](https://github.com/mariadb-operator/mariadb-operator/blob/main/examples/manifests/user.yaml) and [`Grant`](https://github.com/mariadb-operator/mariadb-operator/blob/main/examples/manifests/grant.yaml) CRs to create additional users and grants.
+- Rely on the [`User`](https://github.com/mariadb-operator/mariadb-operator/blob/main/examples/manifests/user.yaml) and [`Grant`](https://github.com/mariadb-operator/mariadb-operator/blob/main/examples/manifests/grant.yaml) CRs to create additional users and grants.
 They will be translated into DDL statements (`CREATE USER`, `GRANT`) by the operator.

 #### `LOCK TABLES`